1881 VFA season: Club records

-The clubs are listed in the order in which they were ranked in the Australasian newspaper.
+The clubs are listed in the order in which they were ranked in The Australasian.
 The VFA had no formal process by which the clubs were ranked, so the below order should be considered indicative only, particularly since the fixturing of matches was not standardised; however, the top three placings were later acknowledged in publications including the Football Record and are considered official.

 It is noted that although East Melbourne was a senior club in 1881, it was very uncompetitive, so, in its review of the season the Australasian did not consider matches against East Melbourne amongst its senior results.
 As such, in the below table, the 'Senior Results' does not include matches against East Melbourne, but East Melbourne's results against the other senior clubs are given.

 Some data is missing from the below table based on the availability of information.